rabindrakharel/pmo/docs/product_services_quotes/ENTITY_ATTRIBUTE_INLINE_DATATABLE.md

 **Don't use for:**
 - ❌ Full entity tables (use EntityDataTable)
-- ❌ Settings management (use SettingsDataTable)
+- ❌ Settings/labels management (use LabelsDataTable)
 - ❌ Paginated entity lists (use EntityListOfInstancesPage)

 ---